 5.2 Population improvement approaches

 Making continuous genetic gains in terms of yield in the face of changing climatic conditions and varying local stresses is key to successful crop improvement.
 Cobb et al. (2019a) have highlighted the key elements of a cutting-edge breeding program designed based on the framework of the ‘genetic gain equation’, also commonly known as the ‘breeder’s equation’.
-Genetic gain (G) is described as the predicted change in the trait mean value due to selection within a population (Moose and Mumm, 2008) and the equation relates to four key factors: The degree of phenotypic variation present (p), the heritability of the trait (h2), the selection intensity (i) and the time necessary to complete a cycle of selection (L).
+Genetic gain (G) is described as the predicted change in the trait mean value over time due to selection within a population (Moose and Mumm, 2008) and the equation relates to four key factors: The degree of phenotypic variation present (p), the narrow sense heritability of the trait (h2), the selection intensity (i) and the time necessary to complete a cycle of selection (L).
 The equation can thus be described as:

 ∆G=h2 i σp L

+The selection response is directly proportional to h2, i and p (particularly, on h2) and inversely proportional to L. The rate of genetic gain thus depends on increasing the values in the numerator of the equation while reducing the cycle time (L).
 The following section briefly describes the key components of a breeding program aimed at improving genetic gain in less favorable environments, building upon the resources created over the past two decades.

 The elite core breeding panel: Conventional and marker assisted breeding approaches above led to the development of multiple breeding lines with high yield potential and tolerance to abiotic stresses, resistance to pests and diseases, preferred grain quality, and improved adaptation to specific target environments and management practices such as DSR and AWD.
 While only a small portion of these lines has been released as varieties, others represent valuable breeding material for the introgression of major genes and QTLs.
 Considering that donors used in introgressing these loci are from a rather diverse set of landraces, it is likely that the genetic diversity among such breeding lines is not a limiting factor once they are assembled into a core elite breeding panel.
+At the same time, these lines are selected specifically (either phenotypically or using markers) to ensure high proportion of the genetic makeup of elite breeding material.
+These breeding materials can be composed of the top 10%-20% of the breeding lines developed with high yield, tolerance to various abiotic stresses and presence of major gene targets.
+These materials thus bring both the aspects and lead to relatively higher amount of genetic variance while maintaining high proportion of elite genetics and yield similar to breeding programs that have traditionally targeted grain yield as primary target.
 Genotypic fingerprinting is done in a systematic effort to avoid selecting breeding lines and MAS products with overly high genetic similarities for the core panel.